 3. Geology Rocks – Handbook of Rocks

 This is a good app to use to research your minerals and learn more about them once you already know what they are.
-So it’s not the best app for identifying rocks and minerals.
+So it’s not the best app for helping you identify rocks and minerals.
 But, with that said, it’s still worth checking out because the descriptions and information that’s available on the app is worth while.

 Features of this app: